scala/docs.scala-lang/_overviews/toolkit/sttp-request-body.md

 import sttp.client3.{SimpleHttpClient, UriContext, basicRequest}

-val client = SimpleHttpClient() // Create the instance of SimpleHttpClient val requestBody = "{'name': 'peter'}" // the body you want to pass val request = basicRequest.post(uri"https://example.com/").body(requestBody) // Construct post request to the service - https://example.com/ val response = client.send(request) // send the request and get the response println(response.body) // print the body of the response
+val client = SimpleHttpClient() // Create the instance of SimpleHttpClient val requestBody = """{"name": "peter"}""" // the body you want to pass val request = basicRequest.post(uri"https://example.com/").body(requestBody) // Construct post request to the service - https://example.com/ val response = client.send(request) // send the request and get the response println(response.body) // print the body of the response